stefan-hoeck/idris2-dom-mvc/docs/src/Examples/MathGame.md

 picture that have already been removed, the stuck tiles from wrong answers, and the picture (represented as the image's URL) hidden behind the tiles.
-In order not to interleave controller code (stream functions) with for generating new random calculations, we generate the whole game in advance, pairing calculations with the corresponding tiles covering the picture.
+In order not to interleave controller code with code for generating new random calculations, we generate the whole game in advance, pairing calculations with the corresponding tiles covering the picture.